borg286/sevtech2/README.md

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_8.png)![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_9.png)

-* Make a stone bucket, melt 2 clay, place in a table and pour clay to make a cast.
+* Make a stone bucket and place in a table, then melt 2 clay and pour to make a bucket cast.
 Pouring 3 iron gives you a bucket.
+Use gold instead of clay if you think you'll need more buckets.(the watering can consumes the bucket in its recipe)

 ## The Between Lands